Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Methodology

-The rest of the algorithm follows as in the original proposal, with an optimization loop via conjugate gradient of an appropriate cost function measuring the difference between the obtained ciphertext and the expected one.
+The rest of the algorithm follows the original proposal, featuring an optimization loop via the conjugate gradient method of an appropriate cost function that measures the difference between the obtained ciphertext and the expected one.
+The quantum system generates keys with amplitudes $c_k(\beta)$.
+These keys, represented as $\ket{k}$, are applied to a classical bit string, producing the ciphertext, and the cost function is evaluated.
+While conceptually similar to Quantum Approximate Optimization Algorithm (QAOA) \cite{Farhi2014}, our method incorporates heuristics at several stages, including the design of the variational ansatz and the choice of cost functions.
+These heuristics are informed by practical considerations rather than systematic derivations, reflecting the empirical nature of the approach and its adaptation to cryptographic challenges.

+QAOA is a hybrid quantum-classical algorithm designed to solve combinatorial optimization problems.
+It alternates between applying parameterized quantum operators (e.g., mixing and problem-specific unitaries) and measuring the resulting quantum states to minimize a classical cost function.
+In our case, the quantum computer generates bit strings (i.e., $\ket{k}$ states), which are evaluated through a classical Hamiltonian to measure the cost function.
+By integrating these ideas, our method facilitates efficient key generation and evaluation within the variational framework, significantly enhancing the algorithm's performance.
+For a detailed review of QAOA, we refer the reader to \cite{Farhi2014}.